Acr0l/simulaciones-control/README.md

 ```

 This code initializes a MuJoCo model, creates a simulation, and runs a loop where you can observe the system’s evolution.
 You can also modify the actuators to control the model’s components in real time.

+**Note:** The `mujoco.viewer.launch_passive` function is a helper function that creates a window to visualize the simulation.
+You can also use the `mujoco.viewer.launch` function to interact with the simulation using the mouse and keyboard. **Any of the two functions _require_ importing the `mujoco.viewer` module**.

 ## Repository Structure